NethServer/nethsecurity-docs/openvpn_roadwarrior.rst

 .. note:: If a client is already connected to the roadwarrior server, the ``Disable`` action on the respective account causes an immediate disconnection from the server, interrupting the communication.

 * ``Regenerate certificate``: recreate the personal certificate for the account; if the current certificate has not expired, it will be revoked, and it will be necessary to use the new one.
-After recreating the certificate, it is necessary to update it on the client by either redownloading the entire configuration or just the certificate.
+After recreating the certificate, it is necessary to update it on the client by either re-downloading the entire configuration or just the certificate.

 * ``Delete``: delete the account and its certificate, this operation is irreversible and the certificate is not recoverable.